mre-code/groovysql/README.md

     .append <true/false>
     .width <max text column width>

+The directives allow various settings that are available at the command line to be specified in the SQL input.
+For example the output file name can be changed between SQL statements, the maximum column width for text output can be changed, etc.

-GroovySQL supports various verbose levels as well as a timestamp option for runtime feedback.
+GroovySQL supports various verbose levels as well as a timestamp option for runtime operational feedback.

 ## Verbose levels
     level 0 - no messages (except data of course) level 1 - basic messages (version info, open/close) level 2 - enhanced messages (adds open/close success, query audit)